 The Clarence R. Smith Mineral Museum remains a free resource serving YSU faculty, staff, and students as well as the local community.
 The museum is a favorite destination among professional geologists, amateur “rock hounds”, school groups, families, and more.
 Museum visitors regularly include: college students stopping in for fun between classes or to complete academic assignments using the museum’s collection, K-12 school groups participating in various field trip offerings, scout troops completing geology merit badge requirements, homeschool families incorporating the collection into their curriculum, and preschool classes exposing young children to the beauty and excitement of the natural world.

 YSU students majoring in geology or environmental science are able to seek employment in the museum and are responsible for monitoring the museum during public hours.
-Currently, the museum is able to welcome visitors four days a week while the fall and spring semesters are in session, thanks to a budget for student employees.
+Currently, the museum is able to welcome visitors up to six days a week while the fall and spring semesters are in session, thanks to a budget for student employees.
 The student employees are supervised by a museum specialist, who oversees museum operations by curating the collection, creating and implementing field trips and other educational programs, participating in public outreach and community events, and maintaining the museum’s Facebook page.

 Over the past two decades, the museum’s collection has expanded thanks to donations from individuals around the area.
 However, the majority of the museum’s specimens are still the product of the Smith family’s generosity.
 While the beautiful displays showcase hundreds of geological materials in the gallery-style public area of the museum, these pieces represent only the tip of the iceberg, as thousands of additional minerals are kept in behind-the-scenes storage areas.
 This “hidden” portion of the collection is separated into two main categories: museum pieces, for high-quality specimens that are occasionally rotated into the display cases, and educational pieces, which are used during museum events and field trips and borrowed by YSU faculty for use in the classroom.